-Facial paralysis can come on suddenly (in the case of Bell’s palsy, for example) or can happen gradually over a period of months (in the case of a head or neck tumor).
-Depending on the cause, the paralysis might last a short or extended period of time.
+Facial paralysis can come on suddenly (in the case of Bell’s palsy, for example) or happen gradually over a period of months (in the case of a head or neck tumor).
+Depending on the cause, the paralysis might last for a short or extended period of time.

 No one knows exactly why Bell’s palsy occurs.
 It may be related to a viral infection of the facial nerve.
-The good news is that most patients with Bell’s palsy recover completely in about six months.
+The good news is that most people with Bell’s palsy recover completely in about six months.

 Other causes of facial paralysis or weakness include: